 Forgiveness doesn’t even mean they understand how they hurt me or that they ask for forgiveness or even want forgiveness.

 Forgiveness to me means I understand the hurt I experienced was real.
-However, it is in the past and is something that can never be undone therefore I must forgive so I can move on in life and not be stuck re living the past over and over and not being present for my one precious life I have now.
+However, it is in the past and is something that can never be undone therefore I must forgive so I can move on in life and not be stuck reliving the past over and over and not being present for the one precious life I have now.

-Forgiveness gives me power to put past hurts where they belong and destroy the power anger and resentment holds over me .
-If the person who hurt me isn’t even aware of damage done then my resentment only hurts me as they go happily on their way not giving a thought to their actions .
-I don’t want to miss living my life because I am stuck in resentment .
+Forgiveness gives me the power to put past hurts where they belong and destroy the power anger and resentment hold over me.
+If the person who hurt me isn’t even aware of the damage done then my resentment only hurts me as they go happily on their way not giving a thought to their actions.
+I don’t want to miss living my life because I am stuck in resentment.